remcalmels/write-my-note/README.md

 A notes manager with markdown

 positional arguments:
+          {new,list,find,open,remove}
-  {new,list,find,open}  action
+                                action
           subject               subject of the note (new note) title                 title of the note (new note) content               content of the note (new note)

         optional arguments:
           -h, --help            show this help message and exit -file FILE            markdown file to copy content (new note) -text TEXT            text to search (open note) --debug               debug mode
           --console             to log to the console, logs to ./output.log otherwise
 ```
+### Notes
+- For a Github usage, you can prefix the subject with '_' for private files, so they'll be ignored.
+E.g. [...] new _privatenote hello world
+- For a Github usage, for the 'open' action, if the note has been modify in the editor,
+then its modifications are pushed to your Github repository
+- If a subject contains spaces, they are replaced with '-' char.
+So be careful to use this char for 'open' and 'remove' action.